Application Runners

 Applications

 In the Applications tab, you can see which DIAL Applications are bound to this runner.
-By assigning applications here, you tell DIAL Core to dispatch orchestration payloads for those apps to this specific runner endpoint.
+By assigning applications here, you tell DIAL Core to dispatch orchestration payloads for those apps to endpoints of the selected application runner.

 Applications List